 - Get pupils into smaller groups of 4-6 and give each a poster of rights and a blank A3 sheet of paper.
-Distribute the Dream School handout [find in this document below lesson outline] to each group and ask them to complete the activity. - Ask each group to feedback their ideas, or display the posters around the space to create a 'gallery' and ask pupils to walk around the gallery.
-What are the main similarities between the groups' ideas? - Explain that all rights are important but that we need to work towards creating a dream school together.
-Ask pupils "Who are there most of in this class adults or young people?"
+Distribute the Dream School handout (find in the document below lesson outline) to each group and ask groups to complete the activity. - Ask each group to feedback their ideas, or display the posters around the space to create a 'gallery' and ask pupils to walk around the gallery.
+What are the main similarities between the groups' ideas? - Ask pupils "Who are there most of in this class adults or young people?"
 The answer is always young people so ask, "Who else needs to make sure you keep happy, healthy and safe in this class?"
-Encourage pupils to identify themselves and lead a discussion to link this with respecting others rights and supporting a dream school.
+Encourage pupils to identify themselves.
+Explain that all rights are important but that we need to make sure that we can balance our rights.
+The next activity offers an opportunity to explore this.